UPPS 07.03.02 - Scheduling of University Housing Facilities for Camps, Conferences, and Workshops

 PROCEDURES FOR REQUESTING SUPPORT SPACE IN RESIDENCE HALLS DURING THE SUMMER

-During the summer, the use of support space within a residence hall may be available to academic programs, workshops, conferences, or camps.
-Requests for reservations may be made for only the timeframe of June 1 to July 31 of each summer.
-Due to post-academic year cleaning and pre-academic year preparations, requests for space utilization outside of June 1 to July 31 cannot be accommodated.
+During the summer session, the use of support space within a residence hall may be available to academic programs, workshops, conferences, or camps.
+Requests for reservations may be made only for the timeframe outlined in Section 02.04.
+Due to post-academic year cleaning and pre-academic year preparations, requests for space utilization outside of will require approval, as outlined in Section 02.04.

-A list of support spaces and affiliated costs is provided on the Camps and Conferences/Guest Housing website.
-Requests for use of support space may be made via the DHRL coordinator for Camps and Conferences.
+A list of support spaces and affiliated costs will be provided on the Conference Housing website.
+Requests for use of support space may be made via the DHRL Conference Housing Services.
 Some fees for usage may be required, depending upon whether the requesting group or department is also utilizing and paying for student rooms at the same time.

 REVIEWERS OF THIS UPPS